 Virginia Woolf noted some of Thomas Hardy’s enduring power as a writer: “Thus it is no mere transcript of life at a certain time and place that Hardy has given us.
 It is a vision of the world and of man’s lot as they revealed themselves to a powerful imagination, a profound and poetic genius, a gentle and humane soul.”

 Far from the Madding Crowd (1874) was Thomas Hardy's first major literary success.
 It originally appeared anonymously as a monthly serial in Cornhill Magazine, where it gained a wide readership.

 The novel is the first to be set in Hardy's fictional county of Wessex in rural south west England.
 It deals with the themes of love, honour and betrayal, against a backdrop of the apparently idyllic, but often cruel, realities of a farming community in Victorian England.
-It describes the farmer Bathsheba Everdene, her life and relationships - especially with her lonely neighbour William Boldwood, the faithful shepherd Gabriel Oak, and the improvident soldier Sergeant Troy.
+It describes the farmer Bathsheba Everdene, her life and relationships - especially with her lonely neighbour William Boldwood, the faithful shepherd Gabriel Oak, and the dashing soldier Sergeant Troy.